Bosnia and Herzegovina Youth Leadership and Professional Development for Teachers in the United States

 Participants will travel to the United States on a J-1 exchange visitor visa provided through this program.
 By accepting this visa, participants will be subject to a two-year home residency requirement, meaning they must return to and live in Bosnia-Herzegovina following the Program for a total of two years before they would be eligible for an immigrant or temporary worker U.S. visa.
 This does not restrict other types of visas, however, so this would not prevent you from being able to apply for a student visa to attend university, for example.

 - Be at least 15 years old

-- Have a high school graduation year of 2018 or later
+- Have a high school graduation in the year of 2020 or later

 - Possess strong English skills

 - Obtain permission from both parents and/or guardians and his/her school Principal to participate in the entire U.S. program.